traineraio/installfest2020/README.md

 yarn add @zeit/next-css
 ```

-You have to use this plugin in next config.
+You have to use this plugin in the next config.

 ```js
 // next.config.js